eagle-io/docs/source/topics/account_management/general/index.rst

 	Password for the associated user account (or leave blank for none).

 .. note::
 	Your data and configuration is always backed up on the Eagle.io Network.
-You only need to enable account backups if you would like to keep an off-site copy of the data.
+You only need to enable account backups if you would like to keep an offsite copy of the data.

 .. raw:: latex